Huge fire engulfs 27-storey Grenfell Tower apartment block in London

 Images and videos from the scene have been circulating on social media showing the huge flames.

-Mayor of London Sadiq Khan said on Tiwtter that a "major incident" has been declared at Grenfell Tower in Kensington.
+Mayor of London Sadiq Khan tweeted that a "major incident" has been declared at Grenfell Tower in Kensington.

 A person was seen at a window of the residential tower block in the early hours, as firefighters tackled the blaze.